ObsidianLabs/Black-IDE/README.md

   <img src="./screenshots/project_setting.png" width="720px">
 </p>

-Ethereum Studio's code editor integrated linter, which automatically check codes and flag for potential warning or errors.
-Code editor will indicate an exclamation mark on the line that has warnings and a red cross mark on the line that has errors.
+Ethereum Studio's project editor integrated linter, which automatically check codes and flag for potential warning or errors.
+Project editor will indicate an exclamation mark on the line that has warnings and a red cross mark on the line that has errors.

 <p align="center">
   <img src="./screenshots/linter.png" width="720px">